USDA-ARS-GBRU/SugarcaneCrossingTool/README.md

 touch .Renviron
 ```

-Then add the following three lines to the .Renviron file, replaced the text in quotes with your URL, username, and password
+Then add the following three lines to the .Renviron file, replaced the text in quotes with your database URL, username, and password.

 ```
 URL="yourbreedbaseurl"
-USER="yourbreedbaseusername"
-PASSWORD="yourbreedbasepassword"
+USERNAME="yourbreedbaseusername"
+PASS="yourbreedbasepassword"
 ```
 **Setting up the app_config.R file**

-(work in progress)

 As provide, the SCT application expects a config file specifing: